scikit-hep/pyhf/docs/likelihood.rst

 In order to support data-driven estimation of sample rates (e.g. for multijet backgrounds), the data-driven shape modifier adds free, bin-wise multiplicative parameters.
 Similarly to the normalisation factors, no additional data is required as no constraint is defined.
-An example is shown below:
+An example of an uncorrelated shape modifier is shown below:

 .. code:: json

    { "name": "mod_name", "type": "shapefactor", "data": null }

-An example of an uncorrelated shape modifier.

 Data
 ----